j127/3drenderer/README.md

 Some branches of the tree:

-Parallel → Orthographic → Axonometric → Isometric
+- Parallel → Orthographic → Axonometric → Isometric

-Perspective → ...
+- Perspective → ...

 ![Graphical projections](./assets/graphical-projections-cc.png)

+### Isometric Projection

+True isometric projection has 120 degree angles between x, y, and z.
+Most "isometric" games use 126.87 degrees to make a 2:1 pixel ratio.

 -------